jowarren97/reward_rnn/README.md

     - for final step (choice, just picks same port regardless of reversals)

 - do I need to change the data method?
-    - alternative is to compute behaviour offline using ideal bayesian agent
+    - alternative is to compute behaviour offline using ideal bayesian agent, then train RNN on this

+### Things tried (but didn't help)
+- identity recurrent initialisation (with and without Xavier on feedforward, small diagonal normal distr noise, biases on/off)
+- thresholding on relu units
+- lots of units

+### To try
 - make sure feedfwd input ~ recurrent input, can scale initialisation of fwd pathway
-- hold out some layouts? yes, do train test error
+- hold out some layouts? yes, do train-test error
 - param norms, diff losses, act norms

 > This repository contains Jupyter Notebooks and .py code for replicating figures in our paper.
 Behavioural and neural data needs to be downloaded from [here](https://doi.org/10.6084/m9.figshare.19773334)